-The Sustainable Economy Program aims to identify options for Australia to make a rapid transition to an environmentally and socially sustainable economy.
-Australia has tremendous opportunity to leverage its abundant natural resources and skills in innovation to build a fair, sustainable and prosperous economy – one that provides a secure future for all Australians.
-Yet to do so, we need to get the policy settings right.
+The Sustainable Economy Program focuses on policy ideas and partnerships to build a more environmentally and socially sustainable economy.
+Australia has a tremendous opportunity to leverage its abundant natural resources, wealth and creativity to build a fair, sustainable and prosperous economy – one that provides a secure future for all Australians.
+But this can only happen if the right policy settings are in place, and if both private and public actors are focussed on the things that really drive risk, growth and wellbeing in the long term.

 Professor Roy Green